About heart disease and mental health

 - Depression is a significant independent risk factor for heart disease.

-- Depression is linked with conventional risk factors for heart disease (such as an unhealthy lifestyle).
+- Depression is linked with other known risk factors for heart disease (such as an unhealthy lifestyle).

 - Depression is common among people with heart disease.
-It affects recovery and increases the risk of further heart incidents.
+It affects recovery and increases the risk of further heart attacks.
 Heart attack patients with depression are often less motivated to follow healthy daily routines, which means they may skip important medication, avoid exercise and proper diet, and continue harmful behaviours such as smoking and drinking alcohol.

-- Recent studies show anxiety may also be a risk factor for heart disease.
+- Recent studies show anxiety may also be a risk factor for heart disease, possibly due to the link between anxiety and unhealthy lifestyles.

 How can a heart attack affect your mental health?